 Presented by Dr. John Greenwood at the European Society of Cardiology Congress, Rome, Italy, August 29, 2016.

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Chronic Angina
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Stable Ischemic Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Magnetic Resonance Imaging, Nuclear Imaging, Chronic Angina

 Keywords: Angina, Stable, Angiography, Chest Pain, Coronary Artery Disease, Magnetic Resonance Imaging, Magnetic Resonance Spectroscopy, Myocardial Perfusion Imaging, ESC Congress